wrightaprilm/SVP_Workshop/python_1.md

 #Basics of Python

 Python is a readable and versatile programming language.
 Python has a lot of nice qualities, including:

 	* Active user base
 	* Helpful error messages
 	* Nice trade-off between developer and computer time
-	* Many libraries for use with different types of specialized analyses
+	* Many libraries for specialized analyses

 ## Running Python